Hungyen0303/FlashCard/README.md

    flutter run

-Usage
+### Usage
-Launch the App: Open the app to see the default splash screen (Flutter logo) followed by the home screen.
+- Launch the App: Open the app to see the default splash screen (Flutter logo) followed by the home screen.
-Explore Flashcards: Navigate through the flashcard section to view learning content.
+- Explore Flashcards: Navigate through the flashcard section to view learning content.
-AI Conversations: Access the "AI Conversations" section, where cards display a shimmer effect while data loads from the AI backend.
+- AI Conversations: Access the "AI Conversations" section, where cards display a shimmer effect while data loads from the AI backend.
 Once loaded, interact with the conversation cards.
-Loading Feedback: During data fetching, or shimmer effect provides visual feedback.
+- Loading Feedback: During data fetching, or shimmer effect provides visual feedback.

-flashcard-learning/
-├── android/              # Android native files
-├── ios/                  # iOS native files
-├── lib/
-│   ├── ui/               # UI components and screens
-│   │   ├── home/         # Home screen and widgets
-│   │   │   ├── widgets/  # Reusable widgets (e.g., CardCustom)
-│   │   └── conversation_ai_screen.dart  # AI conversation screen
-│   ├── utils/            # Utility files (colors, enums)
-│   ├── view_models/      # View models for state management
-│   └── main.dart         # App entry point
-├── assets/               # Images and static resources ├── pubspec.yaml          # Dependencies and configuration
-└── README.md             # Project documentation

 ## Technologies Used
 Flutter: Cross-platform framework for building the app.